AdjectiveEmotions

 What Does “mapasigarbuhon” Mean in Bisaya?

 In Bisaya (Cebuano), mapasigarbuhon translates to proud / boastful.
-The word has multiple closely related meanings: proud, boastful, all used depending on context.
+The word covers closely related meanings — proud, boastful — the right one depends on context.

 Usage note: Can mean healthy pride or boastfulness — tone and context tell you which.